A clear and precise watch with a sturdy, comfortable strap is a must for any medical professional.

 4. VAVC Scrub Watch

-VAVC are another watch brand that aims to have the needs of medical professionals covered.
+VAVC is another watch brand that aims to have the needs of medical professionals covered.

 Here we have the VAVC Scrub Watch for nurses, (and doctors and medical students for that matter).